xBimTeam/xbimteam.github.io/generator/Xbim.SiteBuilder/Data/[03] Examples/[03-Web UI - 05] Colourful Building.md

 a look on full sample demo [here](5_Colourful_building.live.html).

 I'll use ugly obtrusive code with javascript functions defined in *onclick* attributes of HTML elements.
 This is not the right practise but I've done it this way for the sake of clarity and simplicity.
-You are ancouraged to follow [these guidlines](http://www.w3.org/wiki/The_principles_of_unobtrusive_JavaScript) to write sustainable and clear web applications.
+You are encouraged to follow [these guidlines](http://www.w3.org/wiki/The_principles_of_unobtrusive_JavaScript) to write sustainable and clear web applications.